Structural Periodic Vector Autoregressions: Estimation of PVARs and Asymptotic Inference

 \subsection{Estimation of PVAR Models}

 In order to estimate the PVAR parameters suitably under general linear restrictions, a multivariate least squares approach is used.
-We assume that we observe $y_1, \dots ,y_{T}$ and, for notational convenience, suppose pre-sample values $y_{s^{\prime}},\dots,y_0$, where $s^{\prime} = \min \{1-p(1), \dots, S-p(S)\}$ are available and the sample size $T=SN$ can be divided into $N$ (complete) cycles of $S$ seasons per cycle.
+We assume that we observe $N$ complete cycles consisting of $S$ seasons, that is, we have $y_1, \dots ,y_{SN}$.
+Additionally, for notational convenience, suppose that pre-sample values $y_{s^{\prime}},\dots,y_0$, where $s^{\prime} = \min \{1-p(1), \dots, S-p(S)\}$ are available.
 Then, the PVAR($\boldsymbol{p}$) process in \eqref{PVAR_model} can be rewritten as

 where $Z, E, B$ and $X$ are defined as

 which are of dimension $(m \times SN)$, $(m \times SN)$, $(m \times \sum_{s=1}^S (mp(s)+1))$ and $(\sum_{s=1}^S (mp(s)+1) \times SN)$, respectively.
 The periodic autoregressive parameters are included in $B$, while the entries $X_{n}(s)$ of $X$ are $(mp(s)+1)$-dimensional random vectors given by $X_{n}(s) = (1,y_{Sn+s-1}^{\prime}, \dots, y_{Sn+s-p(s)}^{\prime})^{\prime}$.
 Vectorizing the model equation \eqref{Linear_Model} yields